-Classes 41 and 42-Saddle Seat Equitation
+Classes 43 and 44-Saddle Seat Equitation

-Class 41 - Saddle Seat Equitation, 8-13 Class 42- Saddle Seat Equitation, 14-18
+Class 43 - Saddle Seat Equitation, 8-13 Class 44- Saddle Seat Equitation, 14-18

-Rider will enter the ring to the right at the trot or easiest gait and proceed counter-clockwise.
+Rider will enter the ring to the right at the trot or easiest gait and proceed counterclockwise.
 Rider will show horse at a walk, trot (or easiest gait), and canter, both ways of the ring.
-All riders will be required to perform an individual test/pattern that the judge feels will demonstrate the rider's ability.
-Patterns or tests must be posted at least one hour prior to the class.
+At least two more riders than the number of placings will be required to perform an individual test that the judge feels will demonstrate the rider's ability.
+Tests must be posted at least one hour prior to the class.

 Tests will include one or more of the following skills:

-•Address the reins only in the lineup.

-•In the lineup, disengage and engage feet from stirrups.

-•Circle at a trot or easiest gait.

-- •Ride without stirrups for a brief period of time, no more than 1 minute.
-Riders may be asked to disengage or engage stirrups at any gait. - •If appropriate for all riders in the class change of diagonals down center of ring or on the rail - •Serpentine at a trot or easiest gait.
-A series of left and right half-circles with correct diagonals (if appropriate) must be shown. - •Back for no more than eight steps. - •Figure-eight at a trot or easiest gait demonstrating change of diagonals, if appropriate. - •Circle at the canter on the correct lead. - •Serpentine at a canter on correct lead demonstrating a simple change of lead. - •Figure-eight at canter on a correct lead demonstrating simple change of lead. - •Change leads down center of ring or on the rail demonstrating simple change of lead.
+- Address the reins only in the lineup. - In the lineup, drop and regain stirrups. - Circle at a trot or easiest gait. - Ride without stirrups for a brief period of time, no more than 1 minute.
+Riders may be asked to disengage or engage stirrups at any gait. - If appropriate for all riders in the class change of diagonals down center of ring or on the rail - Serpentine at a trot or easiest gait.
+A series of left and right half-circles with correct diagonals (if appropriate) must be shown. - Back for no more than eight steps. - Figure-eight at a trot or easiest gait demonstrating change of diagonals, if appropriate. - Circle at the canter on the correct lead. - Serpentine at a canter on correct lead demonstrating a simple change of lead. - Figure-eight at canter on a correct lead demonstrating simple change of lead. - Change leads down center of ring or on the rail demonstrating simple change of lead.
 The judge must specify the beginning lead and subsequent lead changes to be performed.